 Sometimes it is hard for parents to see the benefits of technology for teens.
 After all, when teens spend endless hours playing video games or staring at their smartphones, technology can feel more like a burden than a benefit.
-However, in today’s challenging world, both during the quarantine period and beyond, the positive effects of technology on teenagers are significant.
+However, in today’s challenging world, both during the COVID-19 pandemic and beyond, the positive effects of technology on teenagers are significant.

 Technology allows teenagers to keep in contact with their family, their friends, and their greater community.
 Secondly, an impressive array of digital learning tools available now enables teens to take the classroom home and continue to learn, regardless of their environment.
 Indeed, from websites to phone apps, the types of digital tools available continues to expand.